szabgab/perlmaven.com/sites/en/pages/bare-here-documents-are-deprecated.md

 print $str
 ```

-<b>This is the case that has been deprecated</b> and that will be removed in perl 5.20.
+**This is the case that has been deprecated** and that will be removed in perl 5.20.

 If you run the above code you will get: